Graph-based open-ended survey on concerns related to COVID-19: Materials and methods

 We conducted four rounds of an online survey of the Japanese adult population aged 20--59 between April and August 2020.
 The respondents were asked about their most pressing concerns.
 Specifically, the question asked (in Japanese) was, ``What is the concern and the difficulty that you face in your daily life and economic activities?
 Please provide concrete and succinct answers.''
+The first survey was conducted between April 13 and 19, 2020.
+The subsequent three surveys were conducted on the following dates: May 21--26, July 3--7, and August 5--9, 2020.
+In each round, a set of screening questions was sent to approximately 10,000 individuals who are members of commercial web panels.
+We then selected a sample of approximately 6,000 respondents each time, based on their demographic characteristics, to represent the Japanese general population in terms of their residency area, sex, and age groups.
+An invitation to our survey was sent to these selected individuals through a survey company.
+We used all the responses in our analysis and no further criteria has been applied to screen the respondents.
+The number of respondents who participated in the four rounds of the survey were 2103, 1516, 1729, and 1659, respectively.
+Their demographic attributes are reported in Table \ref{tab:Demographic} in Supplementary Information.

-This study was approved by the Ethics Review Committee on Human Research of Waseda University (approval number: 2020-050).
-Further details on data collection can be found in Supplementary Information.
+The survey participants were informed of the purpose of the study prior to their participation, and had the option to quit at any time.
+The respondents provided explicit digital consent that the information they provided could be used for the purpose of this study.
+The data were completely anonymous.
+This study, including the use of digital consent, was approved by the Ethics Review Committee on Human Research of Waseda University (approval number: 2020-050).